adnan-drina/ocp-devex-demos/inner_loop/01-odo/README.md

 ## Create a simple dotnet Hello World application

 In this case, we will generate a simple MVC application that we can use in our example.

+>**WARNING**: odo is a opinionated tool and assumes your application is named "app"

 ```shell
 dotnet new mvc --name app